BoboTiG/dusk-monitor/README.md

 ### Update Data

-In case listening to events is not an option, or unreliable for whatever reason, you can update data on a regular basis (to be done via a cron job, ensure to read notes in [constants.py](app/constants.py) about the `LAST_BLOCKS_COUNT` environment variable):
+In case listening to events is not an option, or unreliable for whatever reason, you can update data on a regular basis:

 ```bash
 python -m app --update